aws-samples/serverless-smart-streaming-engine/README.md

 ## Overview

 This demo shows how you can use CDK and amplify to build a streaming service with a smart backend that analyze the streaming media using a AI/ML service.
-In this particular demo, it sends a soccer game that Tottenham plays, generate clips, and services only clips that Son Heung-min appears.
+In this particular demo, it plays Reacher from Prime Video and generate short VoD contents for each actors.

 - Elemental Media Services for streaming and vod contents
 - Serverless Event-Driven Architecture